Fefe (song): Critical reception

+Critical reception was sharply divided.
 In Noisey, Kristin Corry expressed discomfort about the song, "not because of who the two polarizing rappers happened to be but because of the imagery," referring to 6ix9ine's sexual misconduct case involving a minor while the song's visuals and cover art are childlike.
 For Idolator, Mike Wass was more neutral in his review, writing "[Minaj's] new era hasn't exactly gone to plan and she seems to be losing ground against her main rivals [...]
 Time will tell if Nicki's latest feature does more harm to her career than good".
 Nylons Taylor Bryan added the collaboration to Minaj's list of controversies during 2018, writing "if 2017 was the year of questioning Katy Perry, 2018 is the year of questioning Nicki Minaj."
 In a positive review, Peter A. Berry of XXL said its beat "serves as an appropriate audio canvas for the song", with 6ix9ine's rap "showcasing a much gentler delivery than the one he used on tracks like "Gummo" and "Keke".
 He concluded that "with some authentic NYC confidence and a memorable hook, "Fefe" is definitely a slapper".
 Time considered "Fefe" as the second worst song of 2018.